javascript-tutorial/en.javascript.info/1-js/2-first-steps/03-structure/article.md

 alert( 'World' )
 ```

-In this case JavaScript interprets the line break as a splitter.
-Just as if there were a semicolon between the lines.
+Here JavaScript interprets the line break as an "implicit" semicolon.
+That's also called an [automatic semicolon insertion](https://tc39.github.io/ecma262/#sec-automatic-semicolon-insertion).

-**But it's important that "in most cases" does not mean "always"!**
+**In most cases a newline implies a simicolon.
+But "in most cases" does not mean "always"!**

 There are cases when a newline does not mean a semicolon, for example: